BellaMrx/CSS_Guide/README.md

 1. Introduction to CSS
     - 1.1.
 History of CSS
     - 1.2.
 Principle of CSS application
     - 1.3.
-Structure of a CSS rule
-    - 1.4.
-The declaration of a selector
+Embedding CSS into HTML

 --------------------------------------------------------------------------------------------